NPM : 17213135

 designed.

-Past progressive
+progressive

-The car/cars
+The

 was being